reddyakshaya13/reddyakshaya13/README.md

 <b>Short Intro for  me :</b>

-I am Rajashekar Reddy Kommula, a Software Engineering masters🎓 student at San Jose State University🏫.
+I am Akshaya Reddy Kommula, a Software Engineering masters🎓 student at University of central missouri🏫.
 I enjoy delving into various fields and strive to learn as much as I can.
 Although it may appear a bit overwhelming❤️‍🔥 at times, I find it fascinating! 😁

 I am a programmer👨🏻‍💻 and more into distributed systems and full stack development but yeah, can't miss problem solving❓⚠️, the best part of being a programmer.